All Episodes

 Right.

-So here um what's happening is that he wants to be to s to appear very pro-Jewish because lots of people are saying that due to his Muslim background, well he's gonna be anti.
+So here, what's happening is that he wants to appear very pro-Jewish because lots of people are saying that due to his Muslim background, he's going to be anti-Jewish.

 I think also a lot of his campaign managers are Jewish as well.